FREQUENTLY ASKED QUESTIONS

 • Tax Deferral: The most immediate benefit is the ability to defer paying capital gains taxes on the sale of an investment property, as long as the proceeds are reinvested in a like-kind property.

-• Upgrade your Investments: By deferring taxes, investors have more capital available to invest in another property, potentially leading to higher returns and increased cash flow.
+• Upgrade Your Investments: By deferring taxes, investors have more capital available to invest in another property, potentially leading to higher returns and increased cash flow.

 • Portfolio Diversification: Investors can diversify their investment portfolios by exchanging one type of property for another, such as trading an apartment building for a retail space or raw land.